 The following briefly summarizes the provisions of the Company's articles of incorporation, including a description of the Company's share capital.
 The following description may not be complete and is subject to, and qualified in its entirety by reference to, the terms and provisions of the Company's articles of incorporation.
-As of March 5, 2021, we have 119,641,497 subordinate voting shares, 30,000,000 multiple voting shares, and no preference shares issued and outstanding.
+As of March 4, 2022, we have 109,337,820 subordinate voting shares, 30,000,000 multiple voting shares, and no preference shares issued and outstanding.

-Each holder of our subordinate voting shares or multiple voting shares of record at the close of business on March 5, 2021 (the "record date" established for notice of the meeting and for voting in respect of the meeting) will be entitled to vote at the meeting or any adjournment or postponement thereof, either through online ballot or by proxy.
+Each holder of our subordinate voting shares or multiple voting shares of record at the close of business on March 4, 2022 (the "record date" established for notice of the meeting and for voting in respect of the meeting) will be entitled to vote at the meeting or any adjournment or postponement thereof, either through online ballot or by proxy.
 Two persons present and each entitled to vote at the meeting who, together, hold or represent by proxy at least 15% of our outstanding voting shares constitute a quorum at any meeting of shareholders.

-As of March 5, 2021, Fairfax Financial Holdings Limited, through its subsidiaries (collectively, "Fairfax"), owns 12,462,241 subordinate voting shares and 30,000,000 multiple voting shares, representing 93.4% of the total votes attached to all classes of our shares (100% of the total votes attached to the multiple voting shares and 10.4% of the total votes attached to the subordinate voting shares).
+As of March 4, 2022, Fairfax Financial Holdings Limited, through its subsidiaries (collectively, "Fairfax") and affiliates, beneficially owns and/or exercises control or direction over 28,446,285 subordinate voting shares and 30,000,000 multiple voting shares, representing 94.97% of the total votes attached to all classes of our shares (100% of the total votes attached to the multiple voting shares and 26.02% of the total votes attached to the subordinate voting shares).